AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Data security/Access and control/RAM Policy/Tutorial: Authorize a RAM user of another Alibaba Cloud account by creating a RAM
         role.md

     -   **Role Name**: Enter `admin-oss`, which is the name of the RAM role created by Company A.
 4. Click [OSS console](https://oss.console.aliyun.com) to log on to the OSS console and manage the OSS resources owned by Company A.

-5. Click [OSS console](https://partners-intl.console.aliyun.com/#/oss) to log on to the OSS console and manage the OSS resources owned by Company A.

 ## References